Sunday: Keep Advent – Before It Is Too Late

 We might be praying for these things like St. Paul did, saying, “This is what we always pray and hope for — and the hope does us good.
 But this is always something that will happen another day, not to us.”

 But maybe, like St. Paul, we will be startled to see it start to happen tomorrow.

 We can pray today’s Psalm like Paul did: “Lord, make us turn to you; let us see your face and we shall be saved.”

 And we can bring the same attitude to today’s Gospel: “Be watchful!
 Be alert!
 You do not know when the time will come.”

 The God who created and saves us is a God of surprises.
 He has graciously given us seasons like Advent to remind us to confess our sins and reform our lives.

-We should take him up on it – before it’s too late.Tags: Tags: Sunday Gospel, First Sunday of Advent Year B , Sunday Gospel, Sunday Readings
+We should take him up on it – before it’s too late.Tags: Tags: Sunday Gospel, 1st Sunday of Advent Year B, First Sunday of Advent Year B , Sunday Gospel, Sunday Readings

 Never miss a post!
 Subscribe below to our weekly newsletter.